razor-network/docs-v2/docs/Stake.md

 ## Get tokens {#get-tokens}

 You will need some Skale Testnet Tokens to pay for transaction fees.
-You can get testnet SKL tokens from here: https://faucet.skale.network/
+You can get testnet ETH tokens from here: https://faucet.skale.network/

 - Skale Endpoint: https://staging-v2.skalenodes.com/v1/whispering-turais